aminotti/cheatsheet/rust.md

 // For loop
 let a = [10, 20, 30, 40, 50];

-// equivaut à a.into_iter() : le contenu du tableau est move ou copy selon le type (ici copy) for element in a {
+// equivaut à a.into_iter()
+// item sont move ou copy selon le type for element in a {
   println!("the value is: {element}");
 }